 Biden last year bragged that in 2016 he threatened to withhold $1 billion in loan guarantees from Ukraine if the president at the time, Petro Poroshenko, didn’t fire the country’s top anti-corruption prosecutor, Victor Shokin, who at the time was investigating Burisma.

-In the phone call, Trump asked his counterpart to look into the Bidens and other matters related to 2016 election interference.
+In the phone call, Trump asked his counterpart to look into the Bidens and also matters related to 2016 election interference.
 Democratic lawmakers have claimed that Trump misused his power by withholding hundreds of millions of dollars in military aid to Ukraine in exchange for investigations into Biden, who is a 2020 presidential candidate.

 Morrison said that while the aid was withheld, he thought it was because of Trump’s skepticism toward foreign aid in general.

-His view, according to his testimonial, is that Trump has a “general antipathy to foreign aid” and also had a “concern that the Ukrainians were not paying their fair share, as well as his concern [that] our aid would be misused because of the view that Ukraine has a significant corruption problem.”
+His view, according to his testimony, is that Trump has a “general antipathy to foreign aid” and also had a “concern that the Ukrainians were not paying their fair share, as well as his concern [that] our aid would be misused because of the view that Ukraine has a significant corruption problem.”

 Morrison was asked more about the phone call.